robcarver17/pysystemtrade/docs/userguide.md

 #### Forecast cap (fixed - all classes)
 Represented as: float

 The forecast cap to apply to a trading rule.
-If undefined the default value of 20.0 will be used.
+If undefined the project default value of 20.0 will be used.

 YAML: